Fantaakebe/Fantaakebe/README.md

 👋 Hi, I’m Fanta Kébé
 About Me
 I’m a second-year student at Northeastern University, pursuing a B.S. in Data Science and Psychology.
-I’m passionate about the intersection of both fields, particularly how technology can be used to promote mental health and well-being.
+I’m passionate about the intersection of both fields, particularly analyzing data for public health improvements.

 🌍 Background